A good 2.1 Honours undergraduate degree in History or Scottish History.

 - Students have the opportunity to pursue more intensive study of the literature of a topic of their choice under the guidance of an expert supervisor.

-Teaching methods include seminars and fortnightly tutorials.
-Class sizes range from individual supervision up to 12 students.
+Teaching is primarily by seminars of six to eight students and one-to-one tutorials.
 The modules are assessed by coursework only; there is no final exam.

 Students will spend the final three months of the course focusing on researching and writing the final assessment piece for the MLitt, a dissertation of not more than 15,000 words.